 HWST 205 Hawaiian Music in Action (2) Learning Hawaiian songs as a means of strengthening knowledge of language, poetry and culture.
-A) mele 'aina, E) mele pili kanaka, I) other.
+A) mele aina, E) mele pili kanaka, I) other.
 May be repeated for credit if subletters are different.
 Conducted in Hawaiian.
-Pre: HAW 101 or 107.
+Pre: HAW 101.
 (Attributes: GAHP)

 HWST x94 Special Topics in Subject Matter (Arr.)
 Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.

 HWST x99 Directed Studies (Arr.)
 Statement of planned reading or research required.
 Pre: instructor’s consent.